adalasneha/NLP-Text-Summarization-Project/README.md

 📜 Features

-✅ Text Summarization (Extractive & Abstractive)
-✅ TF-IDF Keyword Extraction
-✅ POS Tagging & Chunking
-✅ Interactive Streamlit UI
-✅ Deployable via Google Colab & GitHub
+✅ Text Summarization (Extractive & Abstractive)✅ TF-IDF Keyword Extraction✅ POS Tagging & Chunking✅ Interactive Streamlit UI✅ Deployable via Google Colab & GitHub

 📌 How to Use

 Enter the text you want to summarize in the UI.

 Click 'Summarize' to generate the summary.

 View the Extractive & Abstractive Summaries.

 📎 Example Input Text